 UV Degradation O-Ring Failure

-When O-rings are constantly exposed to Ultraviolet light, the molecular structure of the ring can be interfered with, causing cracks and leading to sealant failure.
+When O-rings are constantly exposed to Ultraviolet light, the molecular structure of the seal can be disrupted, causing cracks and leading to sealant failure.

-The best way to protect against UV’s negative effects are to select O-rings that are created to withstand the rays, including Viton and EPDM O-rings.
+The best way to protect against UV’s negative effects are to select O-rings that are created to withstand the rays, such as EPDM O-rings.
+A good example of this in action is the fact that hosepipe and pressure washer manufacturers generally use EPDM seals to withstand seasonal conditions in gardens.

 Chemical Attack O-Ring Failure

-With O-rings regularly coming in contact with a wide range of chemicals, some materials are broken down by the harmful substances.
-As the cross-link density is increased, the O-ring become fragile and hard, reducing its ability to seal properly and eventually leading to breaks.
+O-rings are regularly exposed to a wide range of chemicals and some materials can be broken down by the harmful solvents.
+With some rubbers, as the polymer cross-link density is increased, the O-rings become fragile and hard, reducing its ability to seal properly and eventually leading to breaks.

 Different chemicals can have different effects on the O-rings, but the most common signs of chemical breakdown are cracking, decreased flexibility, brittleness, blisters forming, or change of colour.

 The most effective way to prevent chemical-based O-ring failure is the select the seal that is right for the application.
-Some O-rings, such as Nitrile and Fluorosilicone, are better able to handle chemical interactions.
+Some O-rings, such as Nitrile (NBR) and Viton (FKM), are better able to handle chemical interactions.

 Thermal Degradation O-Ring Failure